KF-Art/icewm-personal-tunning/README.md

 	QT_QPA_PLATFORMTHEME="qt5ct"

 Alternatively, you can set this variable into <code>/etc/environment</code> to set it at system level.
 Logout to apply the changes.
-After that, open Qt5ct, set Kvantum style and configure fonts as you want (I recommend SF Pro Display Light 10)
+After that, open Qt5ct, set Kvantum style and configure fonts as you want (I recommend SF Pro Display Light 10).

 Download your prefered GTK and Kvantum themes and copy them to <code>/usr/share/themes</code> and <code>~/.config/Kvantum/</code>, respectively.
 In this setup, I will use StarLabs-Green (GTK) and KvFlatManjaro (Kvantum), but you can use any theme you want.
 Now open <code>lxappearance</code> & Kvantum, set themes and configure fonts (<code>lxappearance</code>).

+<H3>Prepare Betterscreenlock</H3>
+Betterscreenlock needs your background to be cached before you can use it:

+	betterscreenlock -u -blur /path/to/your/wallpaper.png